JohnGiorgi/Alfred/readme.md

 # Alfred

-A simple Flask app written in Python.
-Incoming SMS sent to your Twilio phone number are routed to the app, which intelligently generates a response (SMS to the sender) and an action (ex: turning off the lights in your home).
+Alfred is a Python application built using the web-framework [Flask](https://github.com/pallets/flask/).
+Inbound SMS sent to your Twilio phone number are forwarded to Alfred as a HTTP request.
+Alfred intelligently generates a response (SMS to the sender via a HTTP POST request to Twilio) and an action (e.g.: turning off the lights in your home).

 ### Table of Contents
 1. [Setup](#setup)